patrick-choe/mojang-spigot-remapper/README.md

         // the remap output would be available at "${archiveBaseName}-${archiveVersion}-${archiveClassifier}.jar"
         // Note that `archiveName` has higher priority over `archiveClassifier`. archiveClassifier.set("remapped")

+        // Use this option to set output directory of remapped archive file.
+        // Defaults to output directory of input task. archiveDirectory.set(File(projectDir, "output"))
     }
 }
 ```